 MDM: MDM gives you a way to configure settings that achieve your administrative intent without exposing every possible setting.
 (In contrast, Group Policy exposes fine-grained settings that you control individually.)
 One benefit of MDM is that it enables you to apply broader privacy, security, and application management settings through lighter and more efficient tools.
+MDM also allows you to target Internet-connected devices to manage policies without using GP that requires on-premises domain-joined devices.
 This makes MDM the best choice for devices that are constantly on the go.

-Group Policy and System Center Configuration Manager: Your organization might still need to manage domain joined computers at a granular level such as Internet Explorer’s 1,500 configurable Group Policy settings, or very specific Windows Firewall rules.
+Group Policy and System Center Configuration Manager: Your organization might still need to manage domain joined computers at a granular level such as Internet Explorer’s 1,500 configurable Group Policy settings.
 If so, Group Policy and System Center Configuration Manager continue to be excellent management choices:

 Group Policy is the best way to granularly configure domain joined Windows PCs and tablets connected to the corporate network using Windows-based tools.
 Microsoft continues to add Group Policy settings with each new version of Windows.

 Configuration Manager remains the recommended solution for granular configuration with robust software deployment, Windows updates, and OS deployment.